jules-lsm/jules-lsm.github.io/user_guide/doc/source/release_notes/JULES7-7.rst

 Bugs fixed
 ----------

- *  Fixed a bug that prevented the calculation of time-mean river-point variables in MPI runs. (#1544)
+ *  Fix for a bug that prevented the calculation of time-mean river-point variables in MPI runs. (#1544)
- *  Enables the lake_evap field to be populated in LFRic-based models, even when river routing is not selected. (#1546)
+ *  Enable the lake_evap field to be populated in LFRic-based models, even when river routing is not selected. (#1546)

 Changes to testing